 What emotion do you want people to experience when witnessing Poetics of Space?

 I want them to be aware of the space which has been constructed.
 There are a lot of pieces that interact with the architecture in ways that are not typical.
-So, that’s an important aspect that you will see if you walk into the gallery or look at the work or be aware that this is a place that has been altered.
-That relationship to space is what I am hoping the viewer feels and sees when they view the work.
+So, that’s an important aspect that you will see if you walk into the gallery; you’ll immediately be aware that the place has been altered.
+Reckoning with their individual relationship to space is what I am hoping the viewer feels and sees when they view the work.

 You said that in your practice, you are always looking for an off-ness, something to break the space.
 Why is that?

 It’s something that guides the composition.
-I’m starting with the empty paper, and then I’m deciding where to move the seven elements, which ones to use and how to move them across the paper.
-There are ways of composition that are very classical and traditional and expected in some way.
-If you think about, let’s say, portraiture, there’s a way that the figure is positioned, and I’m not interested in spatial relationships that are typical or classical.
-I start with some awkwardness, some tension, and the edge-the-corner-like parts of a paper plan that aren’t typical.
-Framings allow me to make a different space.
+I’m starting with the empty paper, and then I’m choreographing the seven elements, which ones to use and how to move them across the paper.
+There are ways of composition that are very classical and traditional.
+We see this a lot in approaches to portraiture.
+I’m not interested in spatial relationships that adhere to these sorts of formulas.
+I start with some awkwardness, some tension – every space of the paper is available to me, including the edge or corners.
+The choices I make in framing or mounting the work allow me to engage directly with physical space in new ways.
 And that’s part of the point: I’m creating different spaces, not classical spaces.

 Written by Desmond Vincent